1157471 © Ryan Pike | Dreamstime.com

 As a closet private detective, I enjoy the opportunity to figure out what’s lurking in my patients’ saliva, and then treating those microbes with increased accuracy and success.

-Editor's note: This article appeared in the June 2022 print edition of RDH magazine.
+Editor's note: This article appeared in the June 2022 print edition of RDH magazine and has been updated as of October 2024.
 Dental hygienists in North America are eligible for a complimentary print subscription.
 Sign up here.

 References